Sue is responsible for the day to day leadership and management of the Community Foundation, including governance and strategic development.

 Sarah is a member of the senior management team and is responsible for the financial management of the organisation.

-Di is a member of the senior management team with responsibility for Quartet's offices and building, IT systems, Governance & HR, projects and provides executive support to the CEO and Board.
+Diane is a member of the senior management team with responsibility for Quartet's offices and building, ICT systems, Governance, Volunteers and Projects.
+Diane is the foundation's Data Officer.

 Lucy is a member of the Philanthropy Team with responsibility for the Foundation’s prospect and donor management systems.
 Lucy manages a number of donor funds.